amanchokshi/EMBERS/joss_paper/paper.md

 bibliography: paper.bib
 ---

-# Summary
+# Introduction

-*EMBERS* is a python package which provides a modular framework for radio telescopes and interferometric arrays such as the MWA^[https://www.mwatelescope.org], HERA^[http://reionization.org] and the upcoming SKA^[https://www.skatelescope.org] to accurately measure the all sky beam-patterns of their antennas using weather and communication satellites.
-Radio frequency (RF) satellite data acquired using experiments such as those described in [Chokshi et al., in prep] and [@JLBLine_2018].
-Trajectories of satellites are computed using Skyfield [@Skyfield_2019] which in turn are used to project calibrated RF data onto sky maps.
+*EMBERS* is a python package which provides a modular framework for radio telescopes and interferometric arrays such as the MWA^[https://www.mwatelescope.org], HERA^[http://reionization.org] and the upcoming SKA^[https://www.skatelescope.org] to accurately measure the all sky beam responses of their antennas using weather and communication satellites.
+Such measurements can reveal environmental factors which have perturbed the ideal, simulated beam shapes in complex ways.
+Results from (Chokshi et al., in prep) and [@JLBLine_2018] reveal the presence of gradients in ground screens, dead dipoles and the effect of small 'bushes' near the antennas.
+Telescopes such as the MWA, HERA & SKA, which may benefit from in-situ measurements, are involved in large scale surveys and the search for some of the earliest signals from our Universe.
+Such studies push the boundaries of precision calibration where undetermined beam errors could potentially introduce unknown flux and hinder detections. *EMBERS* could form the backbone of a passive parallel monitoring system for large radio telescopes, concurrently measuring beam shape without any disruption to regular observations, providing researchers with additional information to include in their instrumental models.

-The source code for the *EMBERS* project can be at https://github.com/amanchokshi/EMBERS, with detailed documentation at https://embers.readthedocs.io.
+Chokshi et al (in prep) represents the first complete large scale implementation of a satellite based beam measurement system.
+The large data volume produced over 6 months of observations necessitated the creation of an automated pipeline for it's analysis. *EMBERS* contains modules to pre-process and temporally align raw
+RF data, download large batches of satellite ephemerides from Space-Track.org^[https://www.space-track.org/] and compute the trajectories of satellites using
+Skyfield [@Skyfield_2019]. *EMBERS* implements a unique cross-matching technique to automatically determine the transmission frequency of satellites based on their trajectories and RF power in the calibrated data.
+Satellite signals are further processed to remove modulations due to the satellites and non-linear amplification effects, before being projected onto sky maps.

 # Acknowledgements